VoronDesign/VoronUsers/printer_mods/0ndsk4/Nevermore_Micro/README.md

 ## Final Thoughts on Usage

-The Nevermore Micro's activate carbon will not filter the Ultra-Fine Particulates (UFP).
-This is what the HEPA filter does in the Nevermore Mini and [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) variants since they have built-in negative-pressure fans.
+The Nevermore Micro's activate carbon will not filter Ultra-Fine Particulates (UFP).
+This is what the HEPA filter does in the Nevermore Mini (not released yet) and [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) variants since they have built-in negative-pressure fans.

-However, you can achieve the same results with the Nevermore Micro by using a HEPA filter of your own and creating slightly negative air-pressure within your build chamber.
-Since you are filtering with the Nevermore, the vast majority of VOCs will be filters by the active carbon filtration.
+However, you can achieve the same results with the Nevermore Micro by using a HEPA filter of your own and creating slightly negative air-pressure within your build chamber, exhausting air outwards at a slow pace.
+Since you are filtering with the Nevermore, the vast majority of VOCs will be filters by the active carbon filtration, leaving the HEPA filter to capture the remaining UFPs.
+This also greatly extends the live of your HEPA filter as the Nevermore Micro will be accumulating the larger particulates.

-To create a negative pressure within your build chamber, simply install a fan to slowly draw air out of your build chamber and through a HEPA filter.
+To create a negative pressure within your build chamber, simply install a fan to slowly draw air out of your build chamber and our through a HEPA filter.
+Voron machines already have such a design with their rear exhaust housing for HEPA filters.

 The negative pressure will also eliminate diffusion, especially if your build chamber is not completely sealed.